GrahamCampbell/Analyzer/README.md

 ## Security

 If you discover a security vulnerability within this package, please send an email to Graham Campbell at graham@alt-three.com.
 All security vulnerabilities will be promptly addressed.
-You may view our full policy [here](.github/SECURITY.md).
+You may view our full security policy [here](https://github.com/GrahamCampbell/Analyzer/security/policy).

 ## License